930r91na/Traffic-Lights-Controller/Guide_To_Replicate.md

 - Identify the types of traffic lights that exist, how they work and its properties.
 * Identify the number of states that has each type of traffic light (TL).
   * Those will be you outputs.
-In this case were identified two types
+In this case it was identified two types
 - For cars:
   - Four states red/yellow/green/turn(on/off).
   - They change so that it is green, then the green blinks, it goes to yellow and then it goes to red, and from this state it goes directly to green.